Prefabricated Modular Data Centers

 Just about all businesses and government agencies produce data and need some sort of data center to operate.
 Some businesses, such as large e-commerce companies, wholly depend on integrated data infrastructure to exist.
 Small companies or those just starting out, may eventually find they also need a data center as they grow to increase their own scalability.

-Data centers house computing equipment required to process and store large amounts of data and support communications networks.
+Data centers house computing hardware required to process and store large amounts of data and support communications networks.
 Most companies rely heavily on computing capabilities to connect with customers, market their products and provide the best services possible.
 When a company has the data storage they need to provide fast and reliable access to their website, they can complete e-commerce transactions, take online orders, run email services and perform a host of other functions, resulting in satisfied customers and revenue growth.

-In 2020, with more of the world using online services and digital technologies to do everything from ordering groceries to obtaining an education, companies need to be able to function online at all times to supply and scale the demand.
+In 2022, with more of the world using online services and digital technologies to do everything from ordering groceries to obtaining an education, companies need to be able to function online at all times to supply and scale the demand.
 They must be able to store large media files and make data accessible to customers 24/7.
-Although cloud computing can help save storage space to an extent, most companies and enterprises require some level of physical data capacity including data center infrastructure.
+Although cloud software can help save storage space to an extent, most companies and enterprises require some level of physical data capacity including data center infrastructure.

 What Are Modular Data Center Solutions?

 A modular data center consists of containers, or modules, which resemble industrial shipping containers.
-Container data centers hold computing equipment, such as servers.
+Prefab data centers hold computing equipment, such as servers.
 They serve the same purpose as a brick-and-mortar data center, except they are prefabricated, portable and built for fast deployment.
 A modular data center facility typically includes: